 Employment Policies – CEO Compensation, Conflict of Interest, Whistleblower, and Document Retention

-The Executive Director’s performance is reviewed at least annually by the Executive Committee of AFFB.
+The Chief Executive Officer’s (CEO) performance is reviewed at least annually by the Executive Committee of the Board of Directors of All Faiths Food Bank.
 The review assesses the achievement of specific goals and objectives as stated in the annual work plan developed at the start of each fiscal year.
 Compensation adjustments are then discussed and acted upon by the Executive Committee of the Board.
-Upon request, the Committee will review available comparable salary and benefit information provided by the Chief Administrative Officer.
+Upon request, the Committee will review available comparable salary and benefit information provided by the Chief Fiscal Officer.
 This includes both Feeding America compensation information as well as local nonprofit community information.

 CONFLICT OF INTEREST POLICY

 All Faiths Food Bank (AFFB) employees are expected to devote their best efforts and attention to the full-time performance of their jobs.
 Employees are expected to use good judgment, to adhere to high ethical standards, and to avoid situations that create an actual or potential conflict between the employee’s personal interests and the interests of AFFB.
 A conflict of interest exists when the employee’s loyalties or actions are divided between AFFB’s interests and those of another, such as a competitor, or AFFB’s interests or employees’ own interests.
 Both the fact and the appearance of a conflict of interest should be avoided.
 Employees unsure as to whether a certain transaction, activity, or relationship constitutes a conflict of interest should discuss it with their immediate supervisor for clarification.
 Any exceptions to this guideline must be approved in writing by AFFB’s CEO.

 This guideline does not attempt to describe all possible conflicts of interest that could develop.
 Some of the more common conflicts from which employees should refrain, however, include the following: